C1 esterase inhibitor, human (Intravenous)

 Therapeutic Class: Immune Modulator

-C1 esterase inhibitor is used to treat or prevent hereditary angioedema (HAE) in adults and teenagers.
-HAE is a rare disease that causes swelling of the face, hands, feet, throat, stomach, bowels, or sexual organs.
-People who have HAE have low levels of C1 esterase inhibitor in their body, and c1 esterase inhibitor, human increases the amount of C1 esterase inhibitor in the body.
+C1 esterase inhibitor is used to treat or prevent hereditary angioedema (HAE).
+HAE is a rare disease that causes swelling of the face, hands, feet, throat, stomach, bowels, or genitals.
+People who have HAE have low levels of C1 esterase inhibitor in their body.
+C1 esterase inhibitor, human helps increase the amount of C1 esterase inhibitors in the body.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For c1 esterase inhibitor, human, the following should be considered: